nautes-labs/website/src/en/guide/user-guide/code-repo.md

     -H 'Authorization: Bearer xxxxxxxxxxxxxxxxxxxx'
 ```

+### Execute repository list request

-2. Use the curl command or other tools to execute the API request to list repositories.
+Use the curl command or other tools to execute the API request to list repositories.
 The response example for the repository list is shown below:

 ```yaml
     {